USCGC Bear returns home following 60-day deployment in Florida Straits

-Petty Officer 1st Class Cory Demery, a maritime enforcement specialist assigned to the USCGC Bear (WMEC 9012), gives an interview to media at the pier in Portsmouth, Va., Feb.
+Petty Officer 2nd Class Matteo Ventrella, an electronics technician assigned to USCGC Bear (WMEC 901), hugs a family member at the pier in Portsmouth, Va., Feb.
 15, 2023.
 Bear returned home following a 60-day deployment conducting maritime safety and security missions in the Florida Straits.
 (U.S. Coast Guard photo by Petty Officer 2nd Class Brandon Hillard)

 |Date Taken: